-The gilt swap spread risk is the basis risk that arises for UL when the UK government and other sovereign bonds are used to back insurance liabilities that are discounted using rates based on swap.
+The gilt swap spread risk is the basis risk that arises for UL when the UK government and other sovereign bonds are used to back insurance liabilities that are discounted using rates based on swaps.

-The risk is assessed by analysing the variation in the relative movement in the UK government bonds and swap data from 1999.
+The risk is assessed by analysing the variation in the relative movement in the UK government bonds and external swap data.